 Toxicity: State of the Art and Challenges

 Given that the main concern of PBT/vPvB substances is that no safe environmental concentration exists and effects may occur temporally and locally far away from the source, adding a criterion for toxicity does contradict the concept.
 The toxicity criterion does imply a “safe level” indeed, e.g. a NOEC threshold of 0.01 mg/L, implying that no organism will ever be exposed to levels of a substance, where effects become evident.
-The combination of P and B properties will potentially lead increasing levels in organisms over its life if exposure continues; therefore, no safe levels can be derived.
+The combination of P and B properties will potentially lead increasing levels in organisms over its life, if exposure continues; therefore, no safe levels can be derived.

 Several endpoints that are considered for T identification in Annex XIII Section 3.2.3. (d) are assessed as outlined in the CLP Regulation.
-The concern with PBT/vPvB substances is that be persistence and bioaccumulation can lead to effects only observed in the long-term, possibly affecting long-living species exhibiting exposure for their lifetime, leading to an unpredictable rise in the organisms concentration if there is no elimination pathway.
+The concern with PBT/vPvB substances is that persistence and bioaccumulation can lead to effects only observed in the long-term, possibly affecting long-living species exhibiting exposure for their lifetime, leading to an unpredictable rise in the organisms concentration if there is no elimination pathway.
 Therefore, the long-term toxicity tests on invertebrates, fish and growth inhibition on aquatic plants might not be sufficient to capture the hazard.
 Given that persistence and bioaccumulation potentially leads to a rise of levels of the substance that can cause effects.
 This is already taken into account with the vPvB – concept.

 Besides the long-term rise of concentration due to accumulation, there is also a general analytical challenge: A high Kow also implies slow uptake of the substance by the organism.
 PB-substances are expected to have a high Kow.
-Therefore, typical test durations might be too short depicting the behavior of this class of substances (Mayer & Reichenberg 2006; Jonker & Van Der Heijden 2007).
+Therefore, typical test durations might be too short for depicting the behavior of this class of substances (Mayer & Reichenberg 2006; Jonker & Van Der Heijden 2007).

-Nonpolar chemicals with a log Kow > 4 are likely to exhibit baseline toxicity.
+Non-polar chemicals with a log Kow > 4 are likely to exhibit baseline toxicity.
 Baseline toxicity is a consequence of the substances hydrophobicity and tendency to partition into membranes.
-LC50 data for fathead minnow was used together with the substances log Kow.
+LC50 data for fathead minnow was used together with the substances’ log Kow.
 The threshold value for LC50 of 1 mg/L was translated into mmol/L using an empirically derived relation between log Kow and molecular mass.
-Then, a relationship between the LC50 (in mmol/L) and log Kow for chemical known to act by narcosis derived.
+Then, a relationship between the LC50 (in mmol/L) and log Kow for chemical known to act by narcosis was derived.
 The intersection of the threshold of LC50 of 1 mg/L and line of “narcotic action” was at log Kow 4.
 About 800 Substances in a log Kow range of -0.5 and 7.5 were considered.
 Detailed calculations are shown in the publications supporting information (Maeder et al. 2004).
 This shows that substances with a tendency to bioaccumulate already exhibit baseline toxicity, making an additional criterion for toxicity obsolete.
-The relevance of toxicity is given without a substances persistent or bioaccumulative properties, and can be assessed in a PEC/PNEC-approach, also chronic toxicity where long-term exposure is expected.
+The relevance of toxicity is given without a substance’s persistent or bioaccumulative properties, and can be assessed in a PEC/PNEC-approach, also chronic toxicity where long-term exposure is expected.

 Evaluation of substances – case study

 Each year, substances listed in the community rolling action plan (CoRAP), which can be evaluated by the member states are updated.
 The outcome of IT-mass screening plays a crucial role for the selection of the substances for evaluation.
 Substance evaluation is performed in order to clarify whether the substance poses a risk to human health or the environment.
-We present two examples, that illustrate the process of decision on PBT/vPvB properties, when registrants and authorities disagree, the data is not clear cut or there are no analytical possibilities to assess the properties needed.
+We present two examples that illustrate the process of decision on PBT/vPvB properties, when registrants and authorities disagree, the data is not clear cut or there are no analytical possibilities to assess the properties needed.

 Case study - DBDPE